Liver Shunt in Dogs

 While this can happen to any dog, there are some dog breeds that are at greater risk.
 These include the following breeds:

-In general, small breeds tend to have extrahepatic shunts, which are abnormal blood vessels that are formed outside of the liver.
+In general, small breeds often have extrahepatic shunts, which are abnormal blood vessels formed outside of the liver.
 Large breed dogs tend to show intrahepatic shunts, which are blood vessels formed inside the liver.
 Extrahepatic shunts are less problematic to repair surgically since it doesn’t involve needing to go into the liver itself.

 There are multiple genes involved in the inheritance of portosystemic shunts, which means that preventing them through selective breeding will take time and more research.
-In the meantime, it is recommended that people who have pets diagnosed with liver shunts should avoid breeding them so that they don’t perpetuate the problem.
+In the meantime, vets recommend that people who have pets diagnosed with liver shunts avoid breeding them so that they don’t perpetuate the problem.

 What are the Clinical Signs of a Portosystemic Shunt?